nfs-ganesha/nfs-ganesha/Design.md

 On regular files (which are backed by real objects) getattrs requests the object's metadata from DBD.
  - Atime, mtime, ctime and chgtime are set to last-modified
- - uid/gid are left blank
+ - uid/gid are set to configured values
  - size is set to "content-length"
  - parts list is updated

 On directories, it's another story.
-A prefix/delimiter request is performed to check if the directory still exist.
+ - Without a placeholder, a prefix/delimiter request is performed to check if the directory still exist.
 If it is the case, in memory structure is left unchanged.
+ - With a placeholder, placeholder content is loaded like regular files

 Regarding directories, there is something worth to mention.
 Directory content invalidation takes place here, in order to the client to get a fresh directory content.
 This invalidation is done using ganesha upcalls.